Gringo is an ethnic slur because white people don't get offended by it.

 Where's the A in history?

-They were all my dad was constantly on them.
+They were all, my dad was constantly on them.

 My dad, I've told the stories.

-The Chicon moms are too extreme, but you're right.
+Yeah, yeah, the Chikon moms are too extreme, but you're right.

 Yeah, that really is true, but the things do become fun when you get good at them.